Gubbio: Umbria’s medieval gem and charming ‘City of Madmen’

 Address: Piazza Grande, Gubbio (Google Maps)

-Entry fees: Entrance to the museum is €7,-
+Entry fees: Admission to the museum is €7,-

 #2 Fontana dei Matti

-The fountain's official name isn't Fontana dei Matti but Fontana del Bargello.
-It is named after the small gothic palace it stands in front of.
-This medieval building is splendidly preserved and is one of the city's most complete and important monuments.
-The Palazzo del Bargello used to be the police headquarters, but nowadays, it houses a crossbow exhibition.
+Before moving on, just a quick note: the fountain's real name isn't Fontana dei Matti, but Fontana del Bargello, named after the small Gothic palace in front of it.
+The medieval building is really well-preserved and is one of the city's most important landmarks.
+It used to be the police headquarters, but now it hosts a crossbow exhibition.

 Fontana dei Matti in front of Palazzo del Bargello